-4. Compare the region around Clavius to Mare Imbrium.
+5. Compare the region around Clavius to Mare Imbrium.
 Scientists now know that the lunar highlands are older than the maria.
 What evidence do you have (using these photographs) that supports this idea?
 [Hint: review section 7.3 of the introduction.]
 (5 points)

 Station 3: Comparing Apollo landing sites.
 Images #10 and #11 are close-ups of the Apollo 11 landing site in Mare Tranquillitatis (the "Sea of Tranquility").
 The actual spot where the "Eagle" landed on July 20, 1969, is marked by the small cross in image 11 (note that three small craters near the landing site have been named for the crew of this mission: Aldrin, Armstrong and Collins).
 [There are also quite a number of photographic defects in these pictures, especially the white circular blobs near the center of the image to the North of the landing site.]
 The landing sites of two other NASA spacecraft, Ranger 8 and Surveyor 5, are also labeled in image #11.
 NASA made sure that this was a safe place to explore!
+Recently, a new mission to map the Moon with better resolution called the "Lunar Reconnaissance Orbiter" (LRO) sent back images of the Apollo 11 landing site (image 11B).
+In this image LM is the base of the lunar module, LRRR and PSEP are two science experiments.
+You can even see the (faintly) disturbed soil where the astronauts walked!

 Images #12 and #13 show the landing site of the last Apollo mission, #17.
 Apollo 17 landed on the Moon on December 11th, 1972.
+In image 13B is an LRO image of the landing site.
+Note that during Apollo 17 they had a "rover" (identified with the notation LRV) to drive around with.
 Compare the two landing sites.

-5. Describe the logic that NASA used in choosing the two landing sites-why did they choose the Tranquillitatis site for the first lunar landing?
+6. Describe the logic that NASA used in choosing the two landing sites-why did they choose the Tranquillitatis site for the first lunar landing?
 What do you think led them to choose the Apollo 17 site?
 (5 points)